The deadline has passed. Please view the application information below for reference only.

 - Indiana: Dearborn, Franklin, Ohio, Ripley or Switzerland County

 Students only need to fill out an application describing plans for the funding, along with submitting the school’s W-9.
-Reminder: The school’s principal must sign off on the project.
+Reminder: The school’s principal must approve the project.
 Additionally, we’d appreciate your commitment to sharing pictures of activities with us within a week of World Teen Mental Wellness Day.

 FREQUENTLY ASKED QUESTIONS